Arzu (footballer)

-Arturo García Muñoz (born 17 March 1981), known as Arzu, is a Spanish former professional footballer who played as a defensive midfielder or a central defender, currently a manager.
+Arturo García Muñoz (born 17 March 1981), known as Arzu, is a Spanish former professional footballer who played as a defensive midfielder or a central defender.
+He is currently a manager.

 He spent most of his career with Betis, appearing in 200 La Liga games in seven seasons (11 years with the club, 317 competitive matches) and winning the 2005 Copa del Rey.

 Playing career

 Betis

 A product of Andalusian club Real Betis's youth system, Arzu was born in Dos Hermanas, Province of Seville, and he played for its B team during the 1999–2000 season, in the Segunda División B. In the following campaign, he made his debut with the main squad, helping them to achieve promotion from Segunda División with 16 matches and two goals but subsequently staying at that level, being loaned to neighbours Córdoba CF.

 In his first season in La Liga, Arzu scored four times from 35 appearances, including one in the 4–2 away win against Deportivo de La Coruña on 1 September 2002 to open the league.
 He totalled a further 60 games from 2003 to 2005, as Betis finished ninth and fourth respectively.

 Arzu appeared in eight European matches in the 2005–06 campaign: four in the UEFA Champions League (scoring against Liverpool in a 2–1 group-stage home loss) and four in the UEFA Cup.
 On 13 May 2006, his 75th-minute equaliser in the 1–1 draw at Atlético Madrid in the last matchday proved crucial as the Verdiblancos barely avoided relegation.

 Still a defensive cornerstone in 2008–09, Arzu made 34 appearances – mostly as a centre-back– but Betis were relegated for the first time in eight years.
 In August 2011, after only taking part in 17 games as the side returned to the top flight, he was released from his contract.